THIS GIRLS CAN

 Not heard of the recent nationwide campaign? watch the video on You Tube.

-The Canoe England Development Team is committed to increasing the number of females participating in Paddlesport as well as encouraging those already taking part to stay in the sport by providing greater opportunities and information for those already hooked!
-The project formally known as Girl Power has been reignited with the scope broadened to include all women not just the young (hence the name change).
+British Canoeing is committed to increasing the number of females participating in Paddlesport as well as encouraging those already taking part to stay in the sport by providing greater opportunities and information for those already hooked!

 There are many women out there who currently enjoy and participate in Paddlesport.
 Many more have the desire but are not sure how to start and a huge number unaware of what they are missing out on.

 Did you know….?

 Women and girls respond better to the social, health and well-being characteristics of sport rather than competition.